 Saturday, October 19

 at Camphill Soltane, 224 Nantmeal Road, Glenmoore, PA 19343

 8 am Breakfast & Registration

 Breakfast & Lunch included

-All tickets include workshops and meals unless otherwise indicated.
+All tickets include No River Twice Performance, workshops and meals unless otherwise indicated.

 Some event experiences may be offered for an additional fee.